Taravatsh/Movies-ETL/README.md

 ### Extract and Transform the Wikipedia Data

 In this portion of the project extraction and transformation of the Wikipedia data was performed for merging it with the Kaggle metadata.
 The transformation process was carried out using python list comprehensions, regular expressions as well as **apply()** and **map()** methods with lambda functions.
-Furthermore, the **wiki_movies** DataFrame was cleaned by cleaning the box office, budget, release date and running time columns.
+Furthermore, the **wiki_movies_df** DataFrame was cleaned by cleaning the box office, budget, release date and running time columns.
 Figure below displays the cleaned **wiki_movies_df**.
 As it can be seen, the columns were reduced from **193** to only **23** columns.

 ![The cleaned wiki_movies_df](Resources/wiki_movies_df_clean.png)